Saab Toad: Background

-On 2 April 1965, Gudmund's day in Sweden, after several years of planning, the Saab board started Project Gudmund.
+On 2 April 1964, Gudmund's day in Sweden, after several years of planning, the Saab board started Project Gudmund.
 This was a project to develop a new and larger car to replace the Saab 96.
-This new car became the Saab 99, designed by Sixten Sason and unveiled in Stockholm on 22 November 1967.
+This new car became the Saab 99, designed by Sixten Sason, and unveiled in Stockholm on 22 November 1967.

 Overview

 The reason for this project was to preserve secrecy during development of the new model, the Saab 99, which was the company's first radically new body shape since the first cars made in 1947.
 The Toad used the body of a Saab 96, which was long enough for the purpose but had to be widened by 20 cm.
 This was achieved by cutting the body in half lengthwise and inserting 20 cm of steel spacer.
 The windscreen (windshield) and rear window clearly showed the seam.

 The bonnet (hood) and grille required widening in a different way, to prevent changing the appearance of the centrally-placed features, as the picture shows.
-The Triumph inline four engine of the future Saab 99 replaced the Ford Taunus V4 engine of the Saab 96.
+Under the bonnet, the inline four engine for the future Saab 99 was mounted, developed by Triumph in coordination with Saab.

-The Toad project was quite short-lived.
 It was rightly believed that the wider body would not be noticed on Sweden's roads, where so many SAAB 96 cars were an everyday sight.
 This deception was successful, for a while, until test drivers allowed a grey Toad to be followed by a similarly-colored SAAB 96, making the different proportions obvious to any observer.

 Four Saab Toads were made, but only one remains, in dark gray paintwork.
 It is currently on display in the SAAB museum in Trollhättan, Sweden.